Biological and Environmental Engineering M.Eng. (Ithaca)

 Program Description

-The professional degree of Master of Engineering (Biological and Environmental) is intended primarily for students who plan to enter engineering practice.
-This program is intended to develop students' backgrounds in engineering design as well as to improve their fundamental engineering knowledge.
+The Biological and Environmental Master of Engineering (M.Eng.) degree is a one-year, course-based professional master’s degree program suited to students who plan to enter engineering practice.
+It is intended to develop students' backgrounds in engineering design as well as to improve their fundamental engineering knowledge.
+Students in the M.Eng. program must select a Biological and Environmental Engineering (BEE) faculty advisor who is a member of the BEE graduate field.

 Contact Information